warrensgit/warrensgit/README.md

 - 👀 I’m interested in AI products and services.

-- 🌱 I’m currently learning how to implement langchain in my apps
+- 🌱 I’m currently creating a Next.js boilerplate for AI makers.

 - 📫 How to reach me: warrenscode@gmail.com